CSCI-GA-2820-SP23-003/products/README.md

 ## Overview

-This project the code for Orders Service for Product service.
+This project the code for Product service.
 The `/service` folder contains the  `models.py` file for Product model and a `routes.py` file for Product service.
 The `/tests` folder has test case for testing the model and the service separately.

 ## Running the service locally
 Before Run, make sure you have install [Docker Desktop](https://www.docker.com/products/docker-desktop), [Visual Studio Code](https://code.visualstudio.com), [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) first.
 Then you could clone the repository and then run the following commands: